barbaalba/Basic_of_Wireless_communication_Tutorial/README.md

 - AOA_Estimate_MUSIC_vs_ESPRIT.m

 # Positioning
 We can localize a source based on triangulation using two APs or based on trilateration using three APs in the 2D plane.
+More details can be found in `Trilateration_and_Triangulation.pdf`.
 - PositionEstimate_Triangulation.m
 - PositionEstimate_Trilateration.m